django/deps/draft/0009-async.rst

 is less clear on implementation than most, because it must be - as we make progress towards an async-capable Django, we'll learn more about the problems we encounter and be able to course-correct.

+This way of implementing support may also result in slightly slower performance for fully-synchronous users.
+The introduction of asynchronous-native code into Django is likely to slow down performance for those users who remain on WSGI and all-synchronous views, as an async loop will have to be started whenever they need to run code implemented natively in async.
+The performance goal here is a drop of 10% or less - if the drop is too severe, we can dedicate engineering time to improving it.
+The plan is not to implement async at the cost of synchronous support.

+It's also very much worth thinking about what happens if progress on the project is abandoned (because of contributors being unavailable, a changing Python ecosystem, or other reasons).
+The iterative design means that in this case, Django is unlikely to end up in a bad state; there might be a few merged changes that should be reverted, but the intention is to keep Django's policy of the ``master`` branch always being shippable to reduce the impact of such an event.

+Besides, even if we just get asynchronous views working and none of the rest of Django (no ORM, no templates, etc.), this will still be a successful project;
+that alone unlocks a lot of potential and unlocks a large amount of the existing Python asynchronous ecosystem.

+The other potential long-term effect of this project is that it might consume people and energy that could have been used for other Django projects, essentially "burning out" some contributors.
+While this is a risk we should always be aware of, approaching this project with sustainability and funding in mind will minimise this, and will hopefully turn this project into a large net positive gain for people and energy instead.

 Alternatives